Close icon

 It’s no secret that alcohol has a profound impact on the brain—even a casual drinker can experience a mood shift after a beer or two.
 It’s also no secret that drinking—especially heavy drinking—can bring on feelings of regret the next day.

 But what about full-blown panic attacks?
-We turned to our staff of board-certified psychiatrists for everything you need to know about the connection between alcohol and anxiety, including when it's time to seek help.
+We turned to our staff of psychiatrists for everything you need to know about the connection between alcohol and anxiety, including when it's time to seek help.

 How are alcohol and anxiety related?